dev-cetera/df_generate_dart_models/README.md

 Below are some basic steps to get you started with this package.
 This package is designed to work with the [`df_generate_dart_models_core`](https://pub.dev/packages/df_generate_dart_models_core) package, which provides the core functionality for generating models.

 The example below provides a glimpse of what this package can do.
-It also includes advanced features such as AI-driven generation, customizable type mappers, template files, model conversion to other programming languages, and more.
-Please note that these advanced features are still in development and not yet documented.
-Feel free to contact the developer for more information.
+The package includes advanced features such as AI-driven generation, customizable type mappers, template files, model conversion to other programming languages, and mor but these advanced features are still in development and not yet documented.
+Feel free to contact the developer if you require more information.

 ## Getting Started

 ### Step 1:

-Install this tool by running `dart pub global activate df_generate_dart_models` in your terminal.
+To install this tool, `run dart pub global activate df_generate_dart_models 0.9.1` in your terminal.
+You can replace `0.9.1` with any other version or omit it to install the latest version.
+It’s recommended to specify a version to avoid potential issues from frequent updates and changes.

 ### Step 2: